Home and Building Inspector Schools in Pennsylvania

 Community College of Philadelphia

 At the Community College of Philadelphia, prospective home inspectors may participate in an online program that is highly flexible.
-The program deals with crucial topics to prepare for the national examination and includes a certificate upon completion.

 American Society of Home Inspectors

 The American Society of Home Inspectors (ASHI) is a popular organization for professionals in the field.
 The association also runs an academy where candidates in Pennsylvania may enroll for top-class training.
-Candidates who attend this program have a straightforward path to becoming certified and fulfilling licensure requirements.

 Notable Mentions